oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

 !!! note
-      Before you start with Network Creation, make sure you have run 'Fetch Compartments OCIDs to variables file'.
+      Before starting with Network Creation, ensure that 'Fetch Compartments OCIDs to variables file' option has been executed.

-###Create Network
+### Create Network

 Creation of Networking components using Automation Toolkit involves four simple steps.

  - Add the networking resource details to appropriate Excel Sheets.